Flotomate/product_docs/source/asset-management/asset-management-notification.rst

 Marking Software Assets
 -----------------------

-Flotomate allows you to mark certain Software Assets for notification.
+Motadata allows you to mark certain Software Assets for notification.
 Whenever new instance of a marked Software Asset is found during a discovery, a notification is sent to subscribers.